UniMath/agda-unimath/src/organic-chemistry/saturated-carbons.lagda.md

 An important distinguishing property of organic compounds is the presence of double or triple carbon-carbon bonds, i.e., the presence or absence of _unsaturated carbons_.
-In this module we define what it means for a carbon atom to be saturated, and what it means for carbon atoms to have double and triple bonds.
+In this module we define what it means for a carbon atom to be
+{{#concept "saturated" Disambiguation="carbon atom" Agda=is-saturated-carbon-hydrocarbon}},
+and what it means for carbon atoms to have double and triple bonds.

 ## Definition